LeeHounshell/BatBot/README.md

 - default (accept commands from Android and the IR remote)
 - collision avoidance (try not to hit anything. optionally search for an object by name.)
-- line following (try and follow a black-tape line. optionally search for an object by name.)
+- line following (try and follow a black-tape line.)
 - security monitor (detect, photograph and report any detected motion)
 - map the world (try and map out everything around the robot)